This is a tall and majestic antelope.

 Kudus are very alert and nervous animals.

-They spend nearly all their time hidden in thick bush.
+They spend all their time hidden in thick bush.

-They usually stand very still and are very difficult to spot.
+They usually stand very still and are exceedingly difficult to spot.

 When disturbed in the bush habitat the animal will move away quietly or dash off after giving a loud, sharp alarm bark.